NotSoFr0sty/E.R.T.I.E/README.md

 Tips:
 Open the project folder in a code editor like VS Code.
 This way, opening the terminal (ctrl + `) should navigate to the project directory automatically.
 This is where commands should be run.
-To stop the server: press ctrl + c (in most terminals) to terminate a program.
+To stop the server: press ctrl + c (terminates the running program in most terminals)